jamesloper/lemontron/_bom/toolhead-pcb.md

 category: Electronics
 ---

+This simple little breakout board enhances the fun of assembling the Lemontron Tool Head.
+This board sits on the aluminum heat sink and provides pads to solder each component to.
+You can always build a Lemontron Tool Head without it, but manual wire management in such a small area can be frustrating.

+Optimal thickness is 1mm, the thickness is definitely not critical.

-Designed by Lemontron & Sample Name.
+Designed by Sample Name & Lemontron.

-## Silkscreen Mistake! 🚨

-On the current version (v1.2) the silkscreen has a mistake.
+On the previous version (v1.2) the silkscreen had a mistake.
 The HEF and PCF labels are swapped.
 The EXT pads should read (top to bottom) PCF, TH+, HEF.
+This is fixed in v1.3!